Posts

 Install the Required Packages

-First make sure curl is installed.
-On Manjaro, it is also useful to have fuse2 available because many AppImages still depend on it.
+First make sure curl and fuse2 are installed. fuse2 is useful because many AppImages still depend on it.

 1